Republic of Yucatán: Second period of separation

+On July 30, 1847, at Tepich, the Mayans revolted, launching what became the Caste War.

-Between the American blockade and the Mayan uprising (called the Caste War), the Méndez government faced a critical problem of internal security and protection of trade.
-Méndez sent a delegation, led by Judge José Rovira, to Washington D.C. to argue that Yucatán's neutrality in Mexican–American War should protect it from hostile blockade.
+Between the American blockade and the Mayan uprising, the Méndez government faced a critical problem of internal security and protection of trade.
+Méndez sent a delegation, led by Judge José Rovira, to Washington, D.C. to argue that Yucatán's neutrality in the Mexican–American War should protect it from hostile blockade.
 They highlighted the Yucatán independence from Mexico based on the injustices committed by the Mexican central government and that their trade with the Gulf of Mexico was crucial.
 Rovira apparently considered suggesting the annexation of the Yucatán by the United States.
 A second delegation headed by Justo Sierra O'Reilly sent in 1848 did offer the annexation of the entire peninsula to the United States, a project that was strongly supported by Sierra O'Reilly, as documented by the 1938 publication of his diary of this trip and the discussions he held with American politicians.

-The Méndez government succeeded in recovering part of Yucatán territory lost to the Maya: the cities Izamal, Tunkás, Ticul, Tekax and Yaxcabá as well as Calotmul and Valladolid, with the help of troops from Mexico.
+The Méndez government succeeded in recovering part of Yucatán territory lost to the Maya: the cities Izamal, Tunkás, Ticul, Tekax, and Yaxcabá as well as Calotmul and Valladolid, with the help of troops from Mexico.
 Marcelo Pat's death, the son of Jacinto, forced him to abandon the struggle.
 Eventually, the Caste War overwhelmed Yucatán efforts at security and internal stability.

-In desperation, President Santiago Méndez offered Yucatecan sovereignty in exchange for military assistance to the governor of the island of Cuba, the admiral of Jamaica, the ministers of Spain and the United Kingdom, but none responded to his pleas, although the British did sell the Yucatecans arms and supplies through their colony in Belize; in addition to this, the British also received thousands of Yucatecan and Mayan refugees in Belize who were trying to escape the war.
+In desperation, President Santiago Méndez offered Yucatecan sovereignty in exchange for military assistance to the governor of the island of Cuba, the admiral of Jamaica, and the ministers of Spain and the United Kingdom, but none responded to his pleas, although the British did sell the Yucatecans arms and supplies through their colony in Belize.
+In addition to this, the British also received thousands of Yucatecan and Mayan refugees in Belize who were trying to escape the war.

 Finally, and as mentioned above, the Yucatecan delegation in Washington made a formal offer for the annexation of Yucatán to the United States, an argument that appealed to some of the radical expansionists and the Young America movement.
 President James Knox Polk was pleased with the idea and the "Yucatán Bill" passed the U.S. House of Representatives, but was discarded by the Senate.
-The war with Mexico had become more complicated than anticipated, and the Congress of the United States did not want a second war with the indigenous of Yucatán.
+The war with Mexico had become more complicated than anticipated, and the Congress of the United States did not want a second war with the natives of Yucatán.
 In the end, although the United States did not formally intervene in the war of the castes or to secure the independence of Yucatan, dozens of American citizens fought for the Republic of Yucatan as mercenaries, most of them being veterans of the Mexican-American war which had recently concluded.